-GUIDELINES:PLEASE READ THE GUIDELINES BELOW BEFORE SUBMITTING.
+PLEASE READ THE GUIDELINES BELOW.

 During the summer contest, a fee of $20 (per 3 poem submission) will be accepted.
 Unpaid submissions will be disqualified.
 Emailed submissions and mailed submissions will not be considered.

 Multiple submissions are discouraged, but simultaneous submissions are fine as long as you inform us in a timely manner if your work is published elsewhere.
 We claim first North American publication rights, so rights revert to the author after the initial publication period, just please give us credit.
 We will only consider work that has not been previously published.
 All poems will be blind-read.
 Member CLMP.

 WHAT IS NARRATIVE POETRY?